 If you are restricted to writing down a small percentage of Capital Allowances each year, an FPP could significantly accelerate the tax relief available.
-This is one of many tax advantages of a Fiscal Property Plan (FPP).

 An FPP takes maximum advantage of statutory tax reliefs and exemptions, therefore, maximises tax reliefs and tax exemptions as prescribed by HMRC.

 Owning a commercial property is key in taking advantage of an FPP and securing tax savings for both you and your business.